-- mandating and ensuring compliance by all employees with the Bank's Code of Conduct and Ethical Behaviour - risk management and internal control (through ERM framework) - specific identification and prevention of reputational risk events - monitoring potential sources of reputational risk such as negative media, emerging risks, employee engagement and survey results, etc. - incident management (includes a communication response plan)
+- mandating and ensuring compliance by all employees with the Bank's Code of Conduct and Ethical Behaviour - risk management and internal control (through ERM framework) - specific identification and prevention of reputational risk events (e.g. regulatory compliance) - monitoring potential sources of reputational risk such as negative media, emerging risks, employee engagement and survey results, etc. - incident management and reporting (includes a communication response plan)